LindaOjo/Lindaojo.com/content/blog/articles/Darkmode-using-css-variables - Vue JS.md

     --text-color: white;
 }
 ```
-We can use the <a class="link" href="https://www.w3schools.com/css/css3_variables.asp" target="_blank">var() function</a> to insert the value of the variables we just created in our CSS.
+We can use the <a class="link" href="https://www.w3schools.com/css/css3_variables.asp" target="_blank" rel="noopener">var() function</a> to insert the value of the variables we just created in our CSS.
 Take a look at the example below.

 ```css{codeTitle: "main.css"}
 .example {